Chiuri254/triangle-project/README.md

 ## Link to project

-Here is a link to my project[project]https://chiuri254.github.io/triangle-project/
+Here is a link to my project https://chiuri254.github.io/triangle-project/

 ## license